W2HGalaxy-OP/W2HUserbot/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 AuraXNetwork
+Copyright (C) 2021 W2HGalaxy-OP

-Poject [AuraXBot](https://github.com/AuraXNetwork/AuraXBot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [W2HBOT](https://github.com/W2HGalaxy-OP/W2HBOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.